Local h-, p-, and k-Refinement Strategies for the Isogeometric Shifted Boundary Method Using THB-Splines: Methodology

 With the two-scale relation at hand, the conceptual idea of THB-splines is identical for all refinement types.
 In contrast to classical FEM, IGA shifts the focus from the element to the basis function.
 Consequently, we refine basis functions rather than elements, which implicitly leads to element refinement.
 In Fig.~\ref{fig:refinements_grid}, columns 1, 2, and 3 illustrate $h$-, $p$-, and $k$-refinement, respectively.
 We aim to refine the three leftmost basis functions (highlighted in gray in the first row) corresponding to level 0.
 The first step is to replace these level-0 basis functions with level-1 basis functions that are their children, resulting in an HB-spline.
 However, this procedure loses the partition-of-unity property and introduces significant overlap of the coarse functions into the refined region.
 To restore the partition of unity, the concept of truncation is introduced.
 Basis functions that partially overlap the refined domain qualify for truncation.
 A basis function is truncated if at least one of its children is already active.
 In that case, the parent basis function is re-expressed via the two-scale relation, with the weights corresponding to the active children set to zero (i.e., excluded from the two-scale relation).
 Truncated basis functions are shown by dotted lines in (g), (h), and (i).

 Refinement in two dimensions follows the same conceptual principles as in one dimension.
 However, the truncation process can lead to non-convex basis function supports.
 Unlike the 1D case, situations may arise in 2D where a function $N_j^{l+1}$ is fully contained within the refined domain but is not a child of any deactivated function.
 By applying the recursive algorithm defined in Eq.~\ref{eq:recursive}, we ensure that a function at level $l > 0$ is only activated if its parent was deactivated beforehand.
 As a result, such functions are excluded from the final basis.
-For further details on efficient algorithms and implementations, we refer to \cite{GARAU201858}.
-Figs.~\ref{fig:THBmeshregions} and \ref{fig:THBmesh} illustrate examples of the hierarchical mesh and the corresponding THB-basis after local $k$-refinement.
-During adaptive procedures such as transient analysis, the control point coordinates of newly activated basis functions must be computed.
-An efficient method for this task is described in \cite{GIANNELLI2016}.
+For further details on efficient algorithms and implementations, we refer to \cite{DAngellaReali2020THBExtraction}.
+Fig.~\ref{fig:THBmesh} illustrates examples of the hierarchical mesh and the corresponding THB-basis after local $k$-refinement.
 Note that basis functions may be truncated multiple times, particularly in the presence of sharp transitions between refinement levels.